 Some of our recent work has:

 - immersed the audience in the epicenter of the white-hot art market.

 - transported audiences to the Moulin Rouge in turn of the century Paris to experience the world of painter Toulouse-Lautrec.

 - revived three stories about the African-American struggle for civil rights through song.
 Our vignettes explore the cultural legacy of slave resistance, the Fisk Jubilee Singers and the role of Marian Anderson in the struggle for desegregation.

 - explored the story behind the making of Maurice Sendak’s famous “children’s” book Where the Wild Things Are.

 Bated Breath is supported by the Hartford Foundation for Public Giving, The Greater Hartford Arts Council, The William and Alice Mortensen Foundation, The Roberts Foundation, The Fund for Greater Hartford, The Department of Economic & Community Development in partnership with the Connecticut Office of the Arts and the National Endowment of for the Arts.
-Bated Breath also wants to thank The Maximilian E. & Marion O. Hoffman Foundation, TheaterWorks, Hartford Stage, Hartbeat Ensemble and the Zach's Family Foundation.
+Bated Breath also wants to thank The Maximilian E. & Marion O. Hoffman Foundation, TheaterWorks, Hartford Stage and the Zachs Family Foundation.